Bauhaus Dessau

-Bauhaus Building
+Bauhaus building

 Description

 The building, constructed in the international style, consists of five functionally structured parts, arranged additively in several wings.
 The reinforced concrete-frame structures were arranged on a flat site in such a way that there is no "front" in the customary sense.
 In one of these wings was the " School of Arts and Crafts" (later to become a technical school), the workshop wing with its distinctive glass curtain wall and Atelierhaus.
 The wall's design evoked industrial innovation of a factory building rather than the tradition and civic elevation of an academic institution.
 The Atelierhaus contained the dormitory studios for the students.
 The north wing of the crafts school and the workshop wing are connected by a two-story bridge.
 This was intended for administrative rooms and the building office of Gropius (later the Bauhaus architecture department).
 In a flat building between the workshop section and the Atelierhaus are the auditorium and stage as well as the Bauhaus cafeteria.

-Apart from the then novel functional division of buildings, the most extraordinary feature of the complex, which caused quite a stir in those days, is the glass curtain of the workshop wing.
-The support columns were set inward to allow for an uninterrupted glass facade to stretch over all three floors as well as the entire length of the building.
-The impression is one of transparency, lightness and flatness.
-This novel, transparent monumental design overcame all prevailing ideas of aesthetics.
+In addition to its functional division, a key feature of the complex is the glass curtain wall of the workshop wing.
+By setting the support columns inward, the design allowed for an uninterrupted glass facade stretching across all three floors and the entire length of the building.
+This created an impression of transparency and lightness, departing from traditional architectural conventions of the period.

 The absence of ornamentation consistently defines the entire complex.
 The "open" facade creates a new, also from an educational perspective, effective relationship between the inside and outside, giving the impression of freedom and clarity.
 However, the delicate glass facade with its steel frame caused major problems in terms of sun protection and building climate control.
 In summer, the building heated up considerably due to direct sunlight.
 A necessary sun protection system consisting of curtains destroyed the intended transparency.
 In winter the building cooled down very quickly due to the single pane glass and required extensive heating.
 Ventilation is provided by mechanically controlled slatted windows, which are very elaborate in detail.

 Particularly striking is the protruding five-story building section, which is known as the Prellerhaus.
 After its completion in 1926, the 28 studios were used by young masters and students as living and working space.
 Ludwig Mies van der Rohe had studios converted into large classrooms in 1930.
 Since 2006 it has been available for overnight stays.

 After the Bauhaus moved from Weimar to Dessau, the name of this part of the building was taken from the studio building of the same name in Weimar, which is named after its builder Louis Preller.